This expert article comes from our friends and partners at UESCA, the leading provider of Endurance Sports Education.

 Race pace is determined during training and based on assessments of your fitness level.
 Correlating your effort level, such as lactate threshold, to assessment methods (i.e., heart rate, power, stroke count, RPE, etc.) will enable you to track your pace throughout an event.

 Smooth and steady is always the better pacing option than erratic and punchy.
-The more erratic one paces themselves, the less efficient they will be.
+The more erratic you pace yourself, the less efficient you’ll be.

 This does not mean that you should not push harder in some sections of a course, but the efforts need to be calculated to ensure the overall pace is sustainable for the duration of the event.